mfouquet/Reselect/README.md

 ### Settings
 - Navigate to `Plugins` > `Reselect` > `Settings`.
 - Change the maximum number of selection restores allow - best to keep this < 20.
-- Select whether you want the plugin to auto check for updates.

 # Problems?